maumchaves/store-playground/README.md

 # Store Playground

+Store Playground is a personal project aimed to explore and play with technologies such as Angular, TypeScript, Jasmine, Sass, Bootstrap, and others.

+[Live application here](http://store-playground.s3-website-eu-west-1.amazonaws.com), hosted on [AWS S3](https://aws.amazon.com/es/s3).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

-[Live application here](http://store-playground.s3-website-eu-west-1.amazonaws.com), hosted on [AWS S3](https://aws.amazon.com/es/s3).

 ### Features